-My daughter, S, now 7 years old, is an advanced reader.
-If you’re anything like her kindergarten teacher you’re shaking your head with that all knowing, “yes, yes everyone thinks their child is a genius” look about you.
+My daughter now 7 years old, is an advanced reader.
+If you’re anything like her kindergarten teacher you’re shaking your head with that all-knowing, “yes, yes everyone thinks their child is a genius” look about you.
 But listen.
 About 4 years ago I was on a kick determined to read some of the literary classics I missed in life.
 My first book was Great Expectations by Charles Dickens.
-After 3 or 4 children’s books, I would lie in bed at night and read my book aloud as S would drift off to sleep.
-I mean, what 3 year old is interested in Great Expectations?
+After 3 or 4 children’s books, I would lie in bed at night and read my book aloud as Sophia would drift off to sleep.
+I mean, what 3-year old is interested in Great Expectations?

 Not only would she stay awake and listen, but one night I realized she was actually reading along with me!
 How did I know?
 I had skipped a word and in her sweet little princess voice she pointed it out.
 Later that same night I said the wrong word and she corrected me!
 Yes.
 My 3 year old was reading Charles Dickens.
 Now admittedly, we weren’t having deep and meaningful conversations about the book.
 She knew the words, not what the book was really about.
 And not just the simple words either.
 We’re not talking “cat” and “bat.”

-Ok.
-Skip ahead 2 years.
 It was time for her to start Kindergarten.
-She’d gone to a cute little half day preschool the year before and now it was time for school.
-She was one of the youngest in her class having just turned 5 at the end of July, but she’s very tall and mostly mature and smart so I figured she would do just fine.
+She’d gone to a cute little half-day preschool the year before and now it was time for school.
+She was one of the youngest in her class having just turned 5 at the end of July, but she’s very tall and smart (mostly mature) and so I figured she would do just fine.
 And she did.
 Socially.
-But the school was having to bring in 5th grade material for her.
+But the school was having to bring in 5th-grade material for her.
 Not only was she reading it, but she was comprehending it.